Why Behavioral Health CRM Implementations Fail (And What to Do About It)

 In behavioral health organizations, marketing and admissions frequently disagree on what's happening in the pipeline, because they're measuring different things, using different systems, and defining success differently.

-Marketing says leads are up.
-Admissions says quality is down.
-Neither team is wrong - they're just looking at different parts of a disconnected system.
+Marketing says leads are up while admissions says quality is down, and neither team is wrong.
+They're looking at different parts of a disconnected system.

 A CRM can bridge that gap but only if both teams are entering data consistently, using the same definitions, and trusting the same source of truth.
 Without intentional alignment, the CRM becomes a place where each team tracks what matters to them, and leadership has no reliable picture of the full revenue cycle.